waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Test 1:** Defeated Super Nerd at (12, 5).
   - **Outcome:** Gates at (13, 7) & (14, 7) opened.
   - **Conclusion:** Hypothesis confirmed.
 Defeating bypassed trainers opens new paths.
+  - Quiz at (2, 8): Solved.
+Opened gates at (5, 7) & (6, 7).
+- **Conclusion:** The gym puzzle is sequential.
+You must defeat trainers or solve quizzes in each isolated section to open the gates to the next.
+The final quiz at (2, 8) opens the gate to Blaine.